Our Team – Omaha

 Dr. Rikli holds a bachelor’s degree and a master’s degree from the University of Nebraska-Lincoln and completed his doctorate in Educational Administration and Supervision from the University of Nebraska-Omaha.
 Andy is a fourth-generation Nebraskan who graduated from Auburn High School in Auburn, Nebraska.
 Dr. Rikli and his wife Amy reside in Papillion with their three children, Adrianna, Meredith, and Sam.
 They are members of Calvary Shadow Lake Church.

-Senior Investment Strategist, Wells Fargo Bank
+Vice President and Senior Investment Strategist, Wells Fargo Bank

 Tyler graduated from San Diego State University, with a degree in finance.
 Currently employed at Wells Fargo, he builds and manages the investment portfolios for high net worth clients and institutions.
 When asked why he wanted to join the College Possible board, Tyler wrote: